zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-oke/migrate-wls-oke.md

     ![](./images/jenkins4.png " ")

+8. Click the link to the job, then click Console Output for details on the job.

-8. In case of failure, hover over the job step and check the logs for information about issues at each build step.
+9. In case of failure, hover over the job step and check the logs for information about issues at each build step.

-9. Wait until the job completes without failure in Jenkins.
+10. Wait until the job completes without failure in Jenkins.

     ![](./images/jenkins5.png " ")

 ## Task 7: Check the Application Deployed Properly